Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

         1. The user can access the Contact page where they can submit their messages, comments and feedback.
         2. There is a fully functional form with inputs for your Name, Email and a message box for your comments.
         3. The user receives a popup when the message has successfully been sent and a message to tell the user when a message has NOT been sent.
-        4. There is also a section for a user who may have missed the appointment section a link to go to appoinments for the user convienience.
+        4. There is also a section for a user who may have missed the appointment section a link to go to appointments for the user convenience.
         5. The final section is an address and contact number followed by Google maps with a pin to locate Bruna Fernandes office.
         6. Toward the bottom of the page are the social medial links.